skipprd/gbif-bird-dataset/README.md

 ### Configuration Notes

 `head -n 2` on the CSV file reveals the below columns.
-Because in this capacity I'm a lazy data engineer with no domain interest.
-I'm not going to speculate on what the columns mean and certinaly don't want to mess around defining schemas.
-I must want parquet in my datalake, so I can get back to drinking beer on a Saturday eventing.

 It's apparent that the data is partitioned contains year, month and day.
 So we'll use those values to create an additional field called `date` and configure `TRANSFORM_BATCH_TIME_FIELDS=date` and `TRANSFORM_BATCH_TIME_UNIT=year` to partition the data by year.